TL;DR: Is Granola AI Worth It in 2026?

 Granola started as a prosumer app that sits on your computer, transcribes meetings without a bot joining the call, and generates Notion-style notes afterward.
 In 2026 it has expanded significantly.
 With the Series C announcement, Granola launched Spaces: team workspaces with granular access controls, alongside a personal API (available on Business and Enterprise plans) and an enterprise API (Enterprise only) for integrating meeting context into broader AI workflows.
 An MCP server launched in February 2026.

 Enterprise clients now include Vanta, Gusto, Thumbtack, Asana, Cursor, Lovable, Decagon, and Mistral AI.
-It’s no longer a personal productivity tool wearing an enterprise costume, it’s actively pushing into the space.
+The enterprise costume has started to fit.

-The core technology, however, remains the same: Granola captures device audio rather than joining as a bot.
+The core technology hasn’t changed.
+Granola captures device audio rather than joining as a bot.
 That means:

 • No bot participant visible to others in the call